Show Django flash messages as toasts with Htmx

 </div>

-When the page loads, I want to render any messages available.
-Then, htmx will listen for the fetchToasts event and issues a GET request to the url specified.
-I want to trigger this event after every AJAX request.
-Here’s how:
+When the page loads, render any messages available.
+Then, htmx will listen for the toasts:fetch event and issues a GET request to the url specified.
+You want to trigger this event from Django if there are any messages available.
+Let’s use a middleware that will do it for us after a view returns.

 function initToasts() {